nicktimko/nox/docs/config.rst

     def tests(session):
         pass

-Finally you can also specify that the virtualenv should *always* be reused instead of recreated every time:
+Finally, you can also specify that the virtualenv should *always* be reused instead of recreated every time:

 .. code-block:: python